Academic Scheduling Protocols

 Classroom scheduling is a dynamic process requiring reevaluation of class size, equipment specifications, and pedagogical changes each term.
 The assignment of a specific room at a specific time in a given term will not automatically guarantee a continuing assignment of that space, even if the room was used efficiently.
 Faculty members should not expect to use the same space on a continuing basis.

 The Office of the Registrar has the responsibility for the utilization and scheduling of general classroom space.
-After each semester, Academic Scheduling maintains inventory of all general use classroom space and works with Design and Construction, Campus Technology Services, and Facilities Services with upgrades in furniture, technology and other maintenance of general use classrooms.
+After each semester, Facilities Services maintains an inventory of all general-use classroom space and works with Design and Construction, Campus Technology Services, and OIT with upgrades in furniture, technology and other maintenance of general-use classrooms.

 Each academic department has a department admin with whom all course requests and classroom requests should be coordinated.
 Requests from individual instructors can now be made in CLSS, but instructors should still coordinate with their department admin.

 Each department is also required to immediately enter changes into CLSS for course cancellations, changes in locations, and instructor assignments no later than the end of the second week of classes.
 It is ideal to receive instructor assignments prior to the first day of instruction for public knowledge, immediate access to Blackboard, faculty services access of the class roster and information of students enrolled in the class on UAOnline, and to receive workload credit for the opening statistical report.

 Scheduling of non-academic events such as department meetings, conferences, training programs or workshops, recitations, study sessions, faculty presentations, etc., are to be scheduled through 25Live.
 You may contact Wood Center Event Scheduling if you have any questions.

-Requests for non-academic use of general classrooms will not be scheduled until after a week into any given semester with the exception during Summer Sessions.
+Requests for non-academic use of general classrooms will not be scheduled until after a week into any given semester with the exception of Summer Sessions.

-To reserve a general classroom for a non-academic events you may submit a request via the Event Scheduling Office website.
+To reserve a general classroom for non-academic events you may submit a request via the Event Scheduling Office website.